emsig/empymod/README.md

 A collection of ideas of what could be added or improved in empymod.
 Please get in touch if you would like to tackle one of these problems!

-- Additional modelling routines:
+- **Additional modelling routines**
+    - `tdem` (**TEM**)
+      Issues that have to be adressed: ramp waveform, windowing, loop integration, zero-offset (coincident loop).
+        - in-loop
+        - coincident loop
+        - ...
     - **Ramp waveform**
     - **Arbitrary waveform**
-    - **TEM (in-loop, coincident loop, ...):** the problems to tackle are mainly zero-offset, loop integration, and windowing.
     - Improve the GPR-routine
-    - Load and save functions to store and load model information (resistivity model, acquisition parameters, and modelling parameters) together with the modelling data.
+    - Load and save functions to easily store and load model information (resistivity model, acquisition parameters, and modelling parameters) together with the modelling data (using `pickle` or `shelve`).

+- **Inversion**: Inversion routines, preferably a selection of different ones.

+- **Improve documentation**
+    - Move main part from `empymod/__init__.py` to `docs/*.rst`
+    - Add actual equations, instead of only references to them
+    - Add general EM introduction and derivation
+    - Add a few simple example of its usage including figures
+    - Add more explanations regarding the different transforms

-- Additional analytical functions (semi-analytical); if possible
+- Additional (semi-)analytical functions (where possible)
+    - Complete full-space (electric and magnetic source and receiver);
-    - Complete fullspace (el./mag. src/rec); space-time domain
+      space-time domain
-    - Extend diffusive halfspace solution to magnetic sources and receivers;
+    - Extend diffusive half-space solution to magnetic sources and receivers;
       space-frequency and space-time domains
-    - Complete halfspace
+    - Complete half-space

-- **Check FFT:** Reduce to real/imaginary part depending on response.
+- Fourier transform
+    - Adjust `fft` to use sine/cosine transform with imaginary/real part, as all other Fourier transforms
+    - If previous step is successful, clean up the internal decisions (`utils.check_time`) when to use sine/cosine transform (not consistent at the moment, some choice only exists with `ffht` impulse responses, `fqwe` and `fftlog` use sine for impulse, and all three use sine for step-on responses and cosine for step-off responses)

+- Hankel transform
+    - Add the `fht`-module from FFTLog for the Hankel transform.

 - Module to design digital filters
-    - **Hankel transform (almost ready)**
+    - **Hankel transform** (almost ready)
     - Extend to Fourier transform

-- Inversion: Inversion routines, preferably a selection of different ones.

-- Improve documentation
-    - Add actual equations, instead of only references to them.

-- Extend examples (example-notebooks):
+- Extend examples (example-notebooks)
     - Add different methods (e.g. DC)
     - Reproduce published results

 - A `cython`, `numba`, or pure C/C++ implementation of the `kernel` and the `transform` modules.
 Maybe not worth it, as it may improve speed, but